“QUOTE ... UNQUOTE”

 language, and practical, useful information concerning quotations.’

 Robert O. Skovgard, publisher of The Executive Speaker in the US

 ‘This Newsletter has become a new Notes & Queries, specializing in the serious study of formulaic language.
 Anybody interested in the complex but intriguing field of phraseology needs to consult this important publication.
 It is a major resource for scholars but also for general readers who are eager to learn more about the history, nature, and meaning of quotations and idioms’ – Prof. Wolfgang Mieder, Editor of Proverbium.

-After 18 years as a printed subscription quarterly, the Newsletter has now become a free electronic publication, distributed as an email-attached PDF.
+After 17+ years as a printed subscription quarterly, the Newsletter is now a free electronic publication, distributed as an email-attached PDF.
 If you would like to receive it, see HOW TO GET IN TOUCH WITH “QUOTE ...
 UNQUOTE”.

-The first twenty years of the Newsletter have now been collected together as four e-volumes.
+The first thirty years of the Newsletter have now been collected together as four e-volumes.
 For further details, go to the Kindle Store at Amazon: